open-telemetry/oteps/text/metrics/0113-exemplars.md

   // 'label:value' map of all labels that were provided by the user recording the measurement repeated opentelemetry.proto.common.v1.StringKeyValue labels = 3;

-  // Span ID of the current trace [Optional] string span_id = 4;
+  // Span ID of the current trace optional string span_id = 4;

-  // Trace ID of the current trace [Optional] string trace_id = 5;
+  // Trace ID of the current trace optional string trace_id = 5;

+  // When sample_count is non-zero, this exemplar has been chosen in a statistically
+  // unbiased way such that the exemplar is representative of `sample_count` individual events optional double sample_count = 6;
 }
 ```

-Exemplar collection should be enabled through an optional parameter, and when not enabled, there should be no collection/logic performed related to exemplars.
+Exemplar collection should be enabled through an optional parameter (disabled by default), and when not enabled, there should be no collection/logic performed related to exemplars.
 This is to ensure that when necessary, aggregations are as high performance as possible.
+Aggregations should also have a parameter to determine whether exemplars should only be collected if they are recorded during a sampled trace, or if tracing should have no effect on which exemplars are sampled.
+This allows aggregations to prioritize either the link between metrics and traces or the statistical significance of exemplars, when necessary.

 [#347](https://github.com/open-telemetry/opentelemetry-specification/pull/347) describes a set of standard aggregations in the metrics SDK.
 Here we describe how exemplars could be implemented for each aggregation.